Certification, Accreditation, and Training for

 - Lead-Based Paint Applications and Forms

-For Property Managers Owners
+For Property Managers and Property Owners

-- Issue a completed DC Lead Disclosure form to tenant prior to obligation under a lease or a buyer prior to obligation under a contract
+- Issue a completed DC Lead Disclosure form to tenant prior to obligation under a lease or a buyer prior to obligation under a contract.

-- Issue a completed DC Tenant Rights form to tenant before a tenant executes or renews a lease and whenever the owner provides notice of rent increase
+- Issue a completed DC Tenant Rights form to tenant before a tenant executes or renews a lease and whenever the owner provides notice of rent increase.

-- Issue a completed Property Access form to tenant at least 48 hours prior to work under the District’s lead law
+- Issue a completed Property Access form to tenant at least 48 hours prior to work under the District’s lead law.

-- Issue a completed Clearance Examination Receipt Acknowledgement to tenant along with a clearance examination report
+- Issue a completed Clearance Examination Receipt Acknowledgement to tenant along with a clearance examination report.

-- Issue a completed Tenant Right to Return Post Relocation to tenant post relocation
+- Issue a completed Tenant Right to Return Post Relocation to tenant post relocation.

 Need help adhering to documents issued by DOEE?